 Here are a few ways to make a work party fun:

 - We placed a funny phrase under each person’s plate.
-Each guest reads the phrase (silently), and tries to secretly incorporate the phrase in a normal conversation.
-For each time you are able to say your phrase without getting “caught”, you get a point.
-The person that is able to get the most points at the end was awarded a prize!
+Each guest reads the phrase (silently) and tries to secretly incorporate the phrase in a normal conversation.
+Each time you say your phrase without getting “caught” you get a point.
+The person that gets the most points at the end was awarded a prize!
 The phrases were things like: